Clinics & Services

 The flu vaccination is offered to people in at-risk groups.
 These people are at greater risk of developing serious complications if they catch flu, such as pregnant women and elderly people.

 We do not send invitation letters any more only emails and texts.
-Please either make sure we have an up to date mobile number or email address or please make a note in your diary every year to come and have a flu vaccination between October and December.
+Please either make sure we have an up to date mobile number or email address or please make a note in your diary every year to get your flu vaccination between September and October.

 Management of Chronic Disease